kreijack/bombrowser/tests/ok/TESTS-v0.4.5.md

 - 13 - Generic test
 - 14 - Export test
 - 15 - Import test
+- 16 - Window menu test
+- 17 - Advanced search in the BOM
+- 18 - Export data from assemblies
+- 19 - Create/Dump/Restore database

 ## 2 - Preface

 This tests list assumes that you are working with the test database generated by mkdb.py.
-This tests list is related to the v0.4.
+This tests list is related to the v0.4.x code

 ## 3 - BOMBrowser - Codes list